revsic/AntiDebugging/README.md

 WriteProcessMemory(hProcess, func_DbgUiRemoteBreakin, AntiAttach, 6, NULL);
 ```

-Anti Attacher hooks `DbgUiRemoteBreakin` and redirects `DbgUiRemoteBreakin` to `ExitProcess` when the function is called.
-Anti Anti Attacher releases the hooked `DbgUiRemoteBreakin` function.
+Anti-Attacher hooks `DbgUiRemoteBreakin` and redirects `DbgUiRemoteBreakin` to `ExitProcess`.
+AntiAnti-Attacher releases the hooked function.

 More details on [blog](http://revsic.tistory.com/31)

 ## Text Section Hashing

-Debugger sets software break point by overwriting the `int 3` instruction `\xCC` in the text section.
+Debugger sets a software breakpoint by overwriting the `int 3` instruction.

-Hashing Text section and periodically check that the text section has changed.
+It hashes text section and periodically checks that the text section has changed.

 ```cpp
 while (1) {